EricXieQ/FOOD-OF-THE-DAY/README.md

-# Web Development Final Project - *Name of App Here*
+# Web Development Final Project - *Food of the Day*

 Submitted by: **Food OF the Day**